 Great for web developers and designers: Webflow allows you to create websites on a visual builder while still providing total design freedom.
 This no-code setup is similar to how actual web designers and developers construct websites.
 You can tweak padding, button classes, layouts, and other formatting options just like you would when editing CSS.

 Another exciting feature is that you can even use Webflow to create what you want and then export and migrate the code to content management systems like WordPress or ecommerce platforms like Shopify.
+Just remember that exported sites wonโt bring along CMS collection editing or Webflowโs native formsโyouโll need to recreate those parts on the destination platform.

 Eliminates the basics: One of the best things about Webflow is how it handles the mundane web creation tasks for you.
 Security, maintenance, hosting, and deployment are all taken care of automatically.
 This allows you to focus on designing and maintaining the website itself without having to double-check that everything else is still working.

 Webflow also makes it straightforward to build and deploy a system of designs across your entire site simply by choosing the class for each asset.
-The visual canvas and intuitive drag-and-drop interface make it super easy to create and update your brand’s style everywhere.
+The visual canvas and intuitive drag-and-drop interface make it super easy to create and update your brandโs style everywhere.

 The responsiveness of Webflow is a joy to work with as well.
 Design decisions cascade up and down from desktop, meaning changes made there can be reflected on both tablet and mobile.
 Meanwhile, tweaks at the tablet level will only impact tablet and mobile.
 Since each breakpoint is editable separately, you can easily craft unique looks on any device.